stephaniehicks/learnPython/pages/import.md

 # Databases
 A *database* is a specific type of file with a purpose of storing data.
 For example, if you have created a dictionary with *keys* and *values*, you can create and update the dictionary database file.

-To work with databases, import the Python module `anydbm`.
+#### anydbm, pickle and shelve

+The `anydbm` module is interfaces and updates database files.
+The two methods functions to open and close the databases `anydbm.open()` and `anydbmclose()`.
+To work with this module, the database must have keys and values as strings!

 To open a database (and create it if it doesn't already exist):